 Operation of a parametric light generator.

-Molecular lattice on the background of piano strings.
+Molecular lattice against the background of piano strings.

-Rem Khokhlov at the VI conference of the International Association of Universities.
+Rem Khokhlov at the 6th Conference of the International Association of Universities.

 A field covered with grain crops.

-Scientists believe that the green leaf of the plant is a battery where the energy of the sun is converted into a stream of electrons.
+Scientists believe that a green leaf of a plant is a battery where the sun's energy is converted into a flow of electrons.

 This process is instantaneous.